“How do we get our customers to do what we want them to do?”

 What does a great customer journey map look like?

-No two journey maps are exactly the same.
+Although we’ve previously looked at great customer journey mapping examples, no two journey maps are exactly the same.
 Depending on the customer experience expert you follow and the business (i.e. product or service) you’re mapping, the design will differ.

 Adaptive Path, a UX/digital design agency that was acquired by Capital One, talks in terms of “experience maps.”
 Their visualization has two parts: